pohy/niwa/README.md

     - ~~After a timeout aka. _holding_ the motyka activated~~
   - [x] Has three stages
   - [x] When it grows to the final stage it wilts the overlapping flowers
+  - [ ] 🐛 Destroying plevel skips the first growth stage
+  - [ ] 🐛 Plevel doesn't wilt the plant
+- [ ] Lantern boundaries
+  - [ ] Do not let the player go outside the screen/camera boundary
 - ?Meditation
   - Calls zalévací cloud
 - [x] Audio